 Third Offense DUIs in California

 Third offense DUIs are treated more severely than first offenses and second offenses under California law.
 Besides the jail time, fines and fees from the first and second offenses, the third offense penalties are very severe.
 With such life-altering penalties for a conviction, a third DUI charge needs to be taken to trial.
 There is no benefit to a no contest or guilty plea.
-If you are accused of a DUI, especially a third or greater offense, call my office now.
-I am recognized by the California DUI Lawyers Association and The National College for DUI Defense as a DUI specialist.
+If you are accused of a DUI, especially a third or greater offense, call Mark Sollitt now.
+Mark is recognized by the California DUI Lawyers Association and The National College for DUI Defense as a DUI specialist.
 Few attorneys have the extra training and experience needed to successfully represent you in court.

 Third DUI DMV Penalties

 …the privilege shall be revoked for a period of three years.
 The privilege shall not be reinstated until the person files proof of financial responsibility and gives proof satisfactory to the department of successful completion of one of the following programs: an 18-month driving-under-the-influence program…

 All DUIs can carry the penalty of license suspension, each suspension longer than the previous one.
 Third DUI license suspensions generally start at three years.
 Like the previous offenses, the license will remain suspended until the offender completes a third DUI education program.
 This program is longer than the previous ones and usually has a bigger price tag.
 The offender must pay those costs out of pocket, often with a deposit up-front.
 Expect to pay upwards of a thousand dollars.

 Third DUI Court Penalties